 We’ve got cosy, time-honoured establishments, pubs with a view to die for whilst you sip on your Devonshire cider and plenty of places for a truly delicious home cooked meals, so what are you waiting for?!

 Sitting on the historic Bayards Cove on Dartmouth’s waterfront, the Dartmouth Arms is a traditional public house serving up scrummy homemade specials every day of the week for lunch and dinner.
 The pub also serves a wide range of alcoholic beverages including plenty of different ales and a wonderful selection of local gins.
 Please click here if you wish to find out more information about Dartmouth Arms.

 Bayards Cove Inn

 Bayards Cove Inn is another pub that as its name suggests, is located on Bayards Cove.
-The modern yet snug décor combines a traditional pub feel with excellent food and drink to make an extremely inviting venue.
+The modern yet snug décor combines a traditional pub feel with excellent food and drink to make an extremely inviting venue, making it the perfect place for a cosy St Paddy’s Day pint!
 Devon lagers and sumptuous wine is available and there is also accommodation on offer in the form of 7 stylish and comfortable bedrooms.

 The Cherub Inn

 Considered one of the oldest buildings in Dartmouth, The Cherub Inn is housed within a Grade II listed building which dates all the way back to 1380.
 If it’s a real Devon pub you’re after then this is the place for you in Dartmouth.
 The timber structure is bursting with personality and of course the selection of real ales is second to none.
 There’s also a restaurant onsite too if you get a bit peckish after your pint!